The 2021 Annual Parish Assembly Meeting will be held on

 Bills, Food and Household Essentials Support

-If you’re struggling to pay household bills because of the pandemic this Christmas, emergency help is available.
+If you’re struggling to pay household bills because of the pandemic emergency help is available.
 You can apply to the Essential Living Fund for help with energy and water bills, food and household essentials.
 For more information, visit Essex County Council’s Emergency Support page or call 0300 7900124.
-Other support for residents is available on their website over this period.
+Other support for residents is available on their website.

 Other helplines including mental health support

 The Samaritans aim to provide emotional support to anyone in emotional distress, struggling to cope, or at risk of suicide throughout the United Kingdom, often through their telephone helpline.
 Whatever you are going through, a Samaritan will face it with you.
-They’re here 24 hours a day, 365 days a year and are well trained for the rise in reports of suicidal thoughts which happen during the Christmas period.
+They’re here 24 hours a day, 365 days a year and are well trained.
 Call 116 123 for free to get help.
-You can also email firstname.lastname@example.org and you will receive a response within 24 hours.
+You can also email email@example.com and you will receive a response within 24 hours.
 The Samaritans also have a self-help app which can help you keep track of how you're feeling, and get recommendations for things you can do to help yourself cope, feel better and stay safe in a crisis.
 NHS 111 can also give you someone to talk to in the event that you are having suicidal thoughts and would like to seek different approach to accessing support.

 The Campaign Against Living Miserably (CALM) is a leading movement against suicide.
 Through this challenging time they are currently supporting more people than ever before through by taking far more calls and web-chats than usual.
 If you need help, are worried about someone, need support after someone you know has committed suicide or need help and support on some other specific issue then CALM can help.
 Please find the following link to learn more about CALM and access expert counselling: https://www.thecalmzone.net.
 Alternatively, call 0800 58 58 58 from 5 pm to midnight, 365 days a year.
 Text ‘SHOUT’ if you need immediate support from a mental health counsellor.